tristan0x/docker-cluster-mpi-tutorial/README.md

 # Docker MPI tutorial

-This repository provides a tutorial that demonstrate how to create a containers cluster on your computer and run an MPI job on it
+This repository provides a tutorial demonstrating how to create a cluster of Docker containers on your computer and execute an MPI job on it.

 ## Requirements